eusojk/eusojk.github.io/index.md

 ## About Me

-I am a dual Ph.D. candidate in Biosystems Engineering and Computer Science Engineering at Michigan State University.
+I am a dual Ph.D. candidate in Computer Science  and Biosystems Engineering at Michigan State University.
 I am fortunate to be advised by [Dr. Pouyan Nejadhashemi](https://www.egr.msu.edu/bae/profiles/pouyan) and [Dr. Parisa Kordjamshidi](https://www.cse.msu.edu/~kordjams/).

 My primary research is multidisciplinary and lies at the intersection of Natural Language Processing (NLP) and Process-based Modeling, involving the design of Neurosymbolic systems (Domain-specific LLMs & Crop Models) to solve challenging agricultural problems related to water management.
 A major part of my research work also revolves around the development of Decision Support Tools at the [Decision Support & Informatics Lab](https://dsiweb.cse.msu.edu/).